Hotels depend on guests having a great time during their stays, and reducing dropped calls is one of the best ways to improve guest satisfaction.

 Signal boosters need access to an existing signal to amplify within the building.
 For example, you may need stronger antennae if your signal is already weak due to distance.

 This provides a workaround for dropped calls due to network congestion and weather-related interference.
-In addition, if cell phone service is unreliable, WiFi can give access to the internet and VoIP calls and relief some of the strain on the cellular network.
+In addition, if cell phone service is unreliable, WiFi can give access to the internet and VoIP calls and relieve some of the strain on the cellular network.

 Keep in mind that WiFi networks can become congested for the same reasons cellular networks do, so this may only provide a solution to a point.
 But with high-speed fiber available in many areas, you can get your bandwidth pretty high to act as a buffer if cellular service does start to falter.